-Healthy Peanut Butter Smoothie
+Peanut Butter Smoothie

 Here is the list of what you need to make the banana peanut butter smoothie recipe.
 Keep reading for more details on the ingredients and the different substitutions.
+Scroll all the way down for the full recipe card with amounts.

 - Spinach, kale, or other leafy greens.
 Optional, but a great way to add extra fiber and vitamins.
-Your smoothie won’t be the same color as the one in the photos though.
+Your smoothie won’t be the same color as the one in the photos, though.
 These were taken without any greens added.

 - Plain Greek yogurt or cottage cheese.
 For creaminess and protein, many people like to use Greek yogurt in their smoothies.
 I actually prefer to use cottage cheese.
 This peanut butter smoothie has been tested with both, and even a combination.
+Feel free to use nondairy yogurt, too.

 - Dairy or non-dairy milk.
 To save some calories, I usually use unsweetened vanilla almondmilk.
 Silk is my favorite brand.
 But you can use any dairy or non-dairy milk you like.